 Another best way to check the emotional intelligence is to closely observe the behavior of the candidate during the interview.
 Smart interviewers ask probing questions and then observe their interviewee to know exactly how they react.
 Understand how they react in a particular situation and how they approach when certain problems arise or their thoughts about their previous workplace because how one person reacts to the situation, depends on their level of emotional intelligence.

-Every organization has own culture, ethics, and values when it comes to working, similarly, every individual has own work ethics and values as well as working style which may suit to some organization but not with others.
+Every organization has own culture, ethics, and values when it comes to working, similarly, every individual has his own work ethics and values as well as working style which may suit to some organization but not with others.
 Emotional intelligence also plays important role in the working of a candidate in a particular environment because lots of situation demands patience, understanding, and hard work from their employees.
 It is always good to crosscheck that the candidate fits your work culture because it’s going to create a huge mess if not.
-Emotional intelligence makes a person react maturely towards the situation and EI person understands others emotion as well.
+Emotional intelligence makes a person react maturely towards the situation and a person with good EI understands others emotion as well.

 So when hiring a person for emotional intelligence, always crosscheck that the candidate fits in your work culture as well as going to be an asset to the organization rather than a burden.
 You cannot always predict, how someone is going to behave in coming six months or one year but you can take necessary precautions.